ImWuX/elysium-os/notes.md

 # Possible Optimizations
 - GCC O3 flag?
-- Not using mcmodel=large, not sure if this is possible
 - Enable mmx, sse, sse2 (Currently gcc is told not to use these instructions)

 # Documentation